 - 300 grams dried chickpeas (garbanzo beans) – do not use canned chickpeas

-- 5 green spring onions (shallots), finely sliced
+- 4-5 green spring onions or scallions, finely chopped

-- One large bunch of fresh coriander leaves, chopped fine
+- One handful of fresh coriander leaves, chopped fine

-- One small bunch of fresh flat parsley leaves, chopped fine
+- One handful of fresh parsley leaves, chopped fine

 Soak the dried chickpeas overnight in a bowl with plenty of cold water.